Love, Antosha: Reception

 Andrew Barker of Variety wrote that the film was "a touching and surprising portrait of an actor who had much more going on in his life — from a serious illness to some seriously left-field artistic inclinations — than was mentioned in his obituaries.”

-Pat Padua of The Washington Post gave Love, Antosha 3 out of 5, saying that "at once charming and bittersweet.
+Pat Padua of The Washington Post gave Love, Antosha three out of five stars, saying that "at once charming and bittersweet.
 But the film loses focus a little as it heaps accolades on the late actor".
 Glenn Kenny of The New York Times said that "[Love, Antosha is] affectionate, heartbreaking documentary about [actor's] life, directed by Garret Price, presents Yelchin as a soldier of cinema, and a lot more".

 Stephen Farber of The Hollywood Reporter said that Love, Antosha is "a rich reminiscence of a gifted actor who died far too young".
 Kenneth Turan of the Los Angeles Times said in his opening comments "You feel the love in 'Love, Antosha' that’s for sure.
 But you also feel something else, a sadness that is close to overwhelming".